DLFMetadataAssessment/WebsiteDocumentation/entries/installation.md

 To establish a local repository:

 1. Create an empty folder, at a place of your choosing on your computer.
-This will house your clone.
+This will house your local copy.

 2. Open a browser and navigate to your fork.